Skip to page body Home Residents Businesses Visitors Departments

 • 90% design plans: Completed

-• Obtain National Environmental Policy Act clearance: early 2026
+• Obtain National Environmental Policy Act clearance: Summer 2026

 • Execute Construction and Maintenance Agreement with Union Pacific Railroad: 2026